ashoknayak777/newdoc/README.md

 ## Core Tools and Technologies

-Here are the underlying tools and technologies integrated within Devtron:
+Here are the components that Devtron uses internally as part of its own architecture:

 | Logo     | Tool     | Purpose    | GitHub Repository   |
 | -------- | -------- | ---------- | ------------------- |